-Arthur Etchells - My Interest in Historical Flags; World, European, and military history has always been a hobby and flags and heraldry in uniform that is considered ‘nonverbaly identification’ His collections include miniatures and models carrying flags complete with a full library of books at home.
-Tom Carrier asked how far back to papal flags go and was said that they go back to at least the Middle Ages (although hard to tell if it was for the pope or for the papal states).
-There was a correction to one of the Russian civil war flags as initially identified as a flag of Kerensky when it has the world Soviet on it as an identification and Arthur thought it could be more Soviet than for Kerensky.
+Arthur Etchells - My Interest in Historical Flags; World, European, and military history has always been a hobby and flags and heraldry in uniform that is considered ‘nonverbal identification’ His collections include miniatures and models carrying flags and a full library of books at home.
+Tom Carrier asked how far back do papal flags go and was answered that they go back to at least to the Middle Ages (although hard to tell if it was for the Pope or for the Papal States).
+There was a question on one of the Russian civil war flags as initially identified as a flag of Kerensky with the world Soviet on it; Arthur agreed it was more likely Soviet than Kerensky era.

-John Andrews - US Space Force Flag; The unit flag for the new Space Force, authorized by President Trump, came into being on December 20, 2019 as a very dark blue (almost black) field or space, a delta wing as the prominent device with an elliptical symbol surrounding it, a white polaris and two sets of star fields (oddly similar, it was suggested, to the seal of the United Confederation of Planets in the Star Trek TV series).
+John Andrews - US Space Force Flag; The unit flag for the new Space Force, authorized by President Trump, came into being on December 20, 2019 as a very dark blue (almost black) field for space, a delta wing as the prominent device with an elliptical symbol surrounding it, a white Polaris and two sets of star fields (oddly similar, it was suggested, to the seal of the United Confederation of Planets in the Star Trek TV series).
 Al asked why, if the Space Force is so recent, that the flag is placed in a priority over the Coast Guard flag when the Coast Guard was founded much earlier.
-It was asked whether the Public Health Service is military and Chris Bedwell says that it is since it is a uniformed service just like NOAA (National Oceanographic and Atmospheric Agency) Stan suggested that the Coast Guard is not a military defense service where the Space Force would be if it was armed.
-Gus corrected the motto saying that the motto at the top is called a war cry while the words at the bottom is considered a motto.
+It was asked whether the Public Health Service is military, and Chris Bedwell said it is a uniformed service just like NOAA (National Oceanographic and Atmospheric Agency).
+Stan suggested that the Coast Guard is not a military defense service whereas the Space Force would be if it were armed.
 Some discussion about the use of Roman numerals instead of a western style date of founding.
-Stan Max summed up the flag design as a good design, but didn’t need so many stars or the name of the agency or its founding (even in Roman numerals) on the flag as it violates ‘Good Flag, Bad Flag’
+Stan Max felt the flag design is good, but would have preferred it with fewer stars and without the name of the agency or its founding (even in Roman numerals) as it doesn’t conform to the principles of ‘Good Flag, Bad Flag.’

-Greg Medved - The Tricolor Flag of the Republic of Molossia; The flag is a horizontal, three, equal striped flag of light blue at the top (for the sky), white in the center (for the snowy mountain tops) and light green at the bottom (desert).
-It was created by the founder of this fictional micronation by evin Baugh in 1998 that is identical to the national flag of Sierra Leone.
-Some questions revolved around its seriousness or how official it is with consensus agreeing there isn’t much of either; it’s just fun..
+Greg Medved - The Tricolor Flag of the Republic of Molossia; This micronation in Nevada was created by Kevin Baugh in 1998.
+Its flag has three equal horizontal stripes of light blue at the top (for the sky), white in the center (for the snowy mountain tops) and light green at the bottom (desert).; it is identical to the national flag of Sierra Leone.
+Some questions revolved around its seriousness or how official it is with consensus agreeing there isn’t much of either; it’s just fun.

-Chris Maddish - The Disputed Machias Seal Island Flag; Off the coast of Nova Scotia, Canada is a small, 20 acre island with nothing but a lighthouse and a few outbuildings, yet has been disputed territory with the US and Canada since the Revolution.
-The flag Chris proposes would be similar to the 1931 proposed flag design replacing the shield with a red maple leaf and a yellow star on the fields of blue.
+Chris Maddish - The Disputed Machias Seal Island Flag; Off the coast of Nova Scotia, Canada, is a 20 acre island with only a lighthouse and a few outbuildings, yet it has been disputed by the US and Canada since the Revolution.
+The flag Chris proposes would be like the 1931 proposed flag design replacing the shield with a red maple leaf and a yellow star on the fields of blue.

 Business Matters

-President Lowe asked Peter Ansoff as president of NAVA to update CBFA on current issues.
-Peter announced that NAVA 55 will be a virtual meeting rather than onsite in St. Augustine, FL as originally planned.
-Instead, NAVA 56 will be in St. Augustine unless conditions change.
+Peter Ansoff, President of NAVA, announced that NAVA 55 will again be a virtual meeting--not in St. Augustine, FL as originally planned when NAVA 54 became virtual.
+Instead, NAVA 56 will be in St. Augustine assuming conditions change.
 Check with the NAVA website for registration details.